YinkaiYu/20251018_signtestbyCodex/README.md

 This repository implements the momentum-space worldline QMC algorithm described in `note.md`.
 The code keeps the auxiliary Hubbard-Stratonovich field fixed and samples fermionic worldlines (`K_σ`) together with permutations (`P_σ`) to estimate the average sign

+Coordination note: day-to-day conversations are handled in Mandarin, while documentation (including this README) is maintained in English according to the workflow guidelines in `AGENTS.md`.

 Development follows the staged plan recorded in `AGENTS.md`.
 Each stage has a companion planning note in `docs/plan_stage*.md`.
 Below is a breakdown of the modules and their connection to the formulas in `note.md`.

 ## Module Overview & Formula Mapping